Service · M365 InstantOn

 M365 InstantOn Launch

-A 14-day productized Launch against a pre-built, CIS-certified baseline tuned to your license mix: Microsoft 365 Business Premium, E3, or E5.
+A productized Launch against a pre-built, CIS-aligned baseline tuned to your Microsoft 365 Business Premium license.
+We deploy the full baseline to your tenant; every policy is created, configured, and snapshotted but initially scoped to the Pilot group only, so nothing enforces broadly until you enable it.
 Every change is staged in a documented change ticket with a named approver, deployed inside an approved change window, and snapshotted automatically.
-Every deployment rings out from Pilot (2 to 3 named users) to Canary (a representative cross-functional slice) to Broad (everyone else), report-only first wherever Microsoft supports it.
+Enablement rings out from Pilot to Canary to Broad on your schedule, report-only first wherever Microsoft supports it.

-• A CIS-certified security baseline deployed across Microsoft Entra ID, Microsoft Intune, Microsoft Defender for Business and Office 365, Exchange Online Protection, SharePoint, OneDrive, Microsoft Teams, and Microsoft Purview
+• A CIS-aligned security baseline deployed across Microsoft Entra ID, Microsoft Intune, Microsoft Defender for Business and Office 365, Exchange Online Protection, SharePoint, OneDrive, Microsoft Teams, and Microsoft Purview

-• MFA enforced across all accounts, with Conditional Access tuned to your sign-in patterns
+• MFA enforced across all accounts, Conditional Access tuned to your sign-in patterns, legacy authentication blocked, break-glass accounts created, tested, and escrowed

-• Microsoft Intune enrollment and compliance baselines for Windows, with macOS, iOS, and Android supported where licensing applies
+• Microsoft Intune enrollment and compliance baselines for Windows (with Autopilot for new-device provisioning), and macOS, iOS, and Android supported where licensing applies

 • Microsoft Defender for Office 365 Safe Links, Safe Attachments, anti-phishing, and mailbox auditing